thousandbrainsproject/tbp.monty/docs/future-work/oss-communication-improvements/better-documentation-platform.md

 - The display format is limited in size.
 - Doesn't allow complete control over theming.
 - Doesn't provide UX control over the navigation, menus, etc.
-- Limited local development and previews.
+- Local development support.

 We are open to new platform suggestions, but our initial research suggests that a homegrown solution would be the best fit and more extensible for our future needs.

-A proof of concept was created by modifying the `github_readme_sync` tool and can be viewed here:
+A proof of concept was created by modifying the `github_readme_sync` tool and can be viewed here: https://github.com/codeallthethingz/tbp.monty/pull/14/files
-https://github.com/codeallthethingz/tbp.monty/pull/14/files

 ---